At first, there was a debate

 About me getting introduced to the neighborhood

 ‘Not now.
 He is too little.’

 They had settled on.

-Because I could catch cold
+Because I could catch a cold or get infected

 Oh, and the sharp chill air!